Catholic schools work in partnership with families to provide the best possible learning environments for our students.

 At the end of all of this, your child’s wellbeing will be more important than any specific online lesson.
 How they felt during this time will stay with them long after the memory of what they studied at home is gone.

 Go gently.
 Love your child.
 Support your teachers.
 Be kind to yourself.

-Our schools are open and we will continue to support our students' learning and wellbeing irrespective of whether they are online learning at school or at home.
+We will continue to support our students' learning and wellbeing irrespective of the circumstances.